-Ryan Golten works with organizations, coalitions, and communities to resolve complex, multi-party resource disputes in the western United States.
-As a mediator and former attorney, Ryan has more than 10 years of experience facilitating collaborative approaches to western water and lands challenges involving long histories and diverse stakeholders.
-Prior to joining CBI, Ryan was a mediator and facilitator at CDR (Collaborative Decision Resources) Associates based in Boulder, Colorado and practiced law in New Mexico with acequia and land grant communities.
+Ryan Golten works with organizations, coalitions, and communities to resolve complex, multi-party natural resource disputes in the western United States.
+As a mediator and former attorney focused on bringing parties together to solve challenging problems, Ryan has nearly 15 years of experience facilitating collaborative approaches to western water and lands challenges involving scarce resources, competing needs, long histories, and diverse stakeholders.
+Ryan is based outside of Boulder, Colorado and formerly practiced law in New Mexico with acequia and land grant communities.

 The following is a partial list of clients: